December Is Identity Theft Protection Awareness MonthLifestyle

 Tip #3: Don’t Share Your Passwords or Use the Same Password for Multiple Sites

-Hopefully this tip is common sense, but don’t share your passwords with others.
+Hopefully, this tip is common sense, but don’t share your passwords with others, especially people you don’t know.
 If you do need to share your password, use a password management site like Keeper or LastPass that allows you to share a record with someone without showing them the actual password.
 Or, change your password right after sharing it with someone.

 In addition to not sharing your password with others, don’t use the same password for multiple sites, especially if it contains identifying information such as your address, children’s names or pet names, etc.